 Mountain Strong Is Not Gym Strong

-It is worth mentioning that for many the term strength training conjures images of muscle-bound gym-goers grunting out bicep curls in front of a mirror or chasing a new one-rep max for a particular lift.
-Banish that from your mind, because that is not what strength training should look like for you as an mountaineer.
+It is worth mentioning that for many the term strength training conjures images of muscle-bound gym-goers grunting out bicep curls in front of a mirror or chasing a new one-rep max on the bench press.
+Banish that from your mind, because that is not what strength training should look like for you as a mountaineer.
 You need to develop climbing-specific functional strength for mountaineering.
-The last thing we want you to do is create bulk you’ll then have to haul up a hill, mountain, or route.
+The last thing we want you to do is create bulk you’ll then have to haul up a mountain, or route.
 You simply can’t afford to gain strength at the expense of adding appreciable muscle mass.
 (Note, there are individuals who can benefit from adding muscle mass, but they will want to consult with a coach because their training is more nuanced.)

 In mountain athletics, weightlifting should never be an end unto itself.
 Spending undue time and effort on general strength can deprive you of the greater benefits gained through specific training.
 Plus, it is possible to become too strong.

 Take the back squat, for example: Improving this strength—up to a point—will translate to better mountaineering performance.
 We don’t want to pass that point.
-For the curious, we never train athletes to lift more than 2x body weight in the back squat.
+For the curious, we never train athletes to lift more than 2x body weight in the back squat or deadlift.

 And note that the older you become the more strength training should be prioritized.
 If you’re over 40, this means YOU should take a moment to read this article.